openownership/visualisation-tool/README.md

 dagre-d3 and bezier-js to do all the heavy lifting.

-The tool accepts [Beneficial Ownership Data Standard (BODS)](http://standard.openownership.org/) (JSON) as input and outputs SVG content on a webpage which contains the appropriate placeholder HTML.
+The tool accepts [Beneficial Ownership Data Standard (BODS)](http://standard.openownership.org/) JSON as an input and outputs SVG content on a webpage which contains the appropriate placeholder HTML.

 For a hosted version you can use directly, see [our main website's installation](https://www.openownership.org/en/publications/beneficial-ownership-visualisation-system/bods-data-visualiser/)